-What do you do?
+What do you write?

-Short answer: Whatever.
+Short answer: Nonfiction.

-Slightly longer answer: Anything that's not normal.
+Slightly longer answer: Instructional materials.

-Really long answer: Below
+Really long answer: Below.

-- pay well, or
+- paid well, or

 I found cleaning rat cages isn't a bad job.
-Rats are really quite easy to get along with.
-And lots of them are smarter than some of the human colleagues I've worked with.
-That operant conditioning really works.
+Rats are really quite easy to get along with, And lots of them are smarter than some humans with whom I've shared office space.

 My readers have to use my material as well as read it, so I format it for the users' convenience.
 Often that information design aspect means doing simple things like putting items in lists or using call-out boxes to explain terms that have a special meaning in the particular context.